raspberry and white chocolate trifle

 - 1½ cups (375ml) single (pouring) cream

-- To make the jelly, place the gelatine and ½ cup (125ml) of the cranberry juice in a bowl and stir to combine.
-Set aside for 5 minutes or until the gelatine is absorbed.
-Place the remaining juice and sugar in a saucepan over medium heat and stir until the sugar is dissolved.
+- To make the raspberry jelly, place 1 cup (250ml) of the cranberry juice in a small bowl.
+Slowly sprinkle with the gelatine and set aside for 5 minutes or until the gelatine is absorbed.
+Place the remaining juice and the sugar in a large saucepan over medium heat and stir until the sugar is dissolved.
 Bring to the boil and cook for 1 minute.
-Remove from the heat, add the gelatine mixture and stir to combine.
-Set aside to cool for 20 minutes.
-Pour the jelly mixture into the base of a 4-litre-capacity glass dish and top with the frozen berries.
-Refrigerate for 4–5 hours or overnight until set.
+Remove from the heat, add the gelatine mixture and whisk to combine.
+Allow to stand for 20 minutes or until cool.
+Pour into a 4-litre-capacity glass dish and top with the frozen raspberries.
+Refrigerate for 4–5 hours or overnight until set (see cook’s tips below).

-- To make the ganache, place the chocolate in a small saucepan over low heat and stir frequently until melted and smooth.
+- To make the white chocolate ganache, place the chocolate in a small saucepan over low heat and stir until melted and smooth.
 Remove from the heat and add ¼ cup (60ml) of the cream in a thin, steady stream, stirring constantly until well combined.
-Pour the mixture into a bowl and refrigerate until just cold.
+Allow to cool slightly and refrigerate until just cold.
+Place the remaining ¾ cup (180ml) of cream in the bowl of an electric mixer and whisk on high speed until stiff peaks form.
+Add the cooled chocolate mixture and gently fold to combine.

-- To make the mascarpone cream, place the mascarpone, sugar, vanilla and cream in a large bowl and whisk until soft peaks form.
-Spoon the cream over the sponge fingers and top with the fresh raspberries to serve.
-Serves 6–8.
+- To make the mascarpone cream, place the mascarpone, sugar, vanilla and cream in the bowl of an electric mixer and whisk until soft peaks form.

 I made this trifle last year and was a huge hit with requests for this year.
 The best thing is that those that dont like trifle loved this one.
 Thank you Donna and team for its creation.